Shiyi-Xia/Shiyi-Xia/README.md

 I received a Master's degree in Security Studies at UCL, a Master's degree in Ethnicity and Multiculturalism from Univeristy of Bristol.
 I worked as a strategy associate at the Diplomatic Protocol Service Center, Ministry of Foreign Affairs in Beijing between 2016 and 2018.

-Here is a copy of my [CV]() which contains detailed information on my research interets, technical skills,.

 # Research
 ## Working papers
 - Xia,S.(2021).
 State Repressive Reaction and Protest Violence Target Selection.